Building from source on Unix-based operating systems#

 --enable-neon

-script does not try to guess the proper one(s).
+script does not guess the proper one(s)).
 To specify the compiler flags, use theCFLAGS

 --enable-openmp